 - How to get the leather look at a fraction of the price with slipcovers

 Go for high quality leather

 The difference between a good leather sofa and one doomed to be next year’s landfill comes down to quality.

-Sure the construction of the sofa plays an important role, but when it comes to the horror stories you hear about leather sofas literally crumbling and flaking like crispy flakes, the cause is most likely surface level (skin shallow?).
-Because leather is skin and you get it….
+Sure the construction of the sofa plays an important role, but when it comes to the horror stories you hear about leather sofas literally crumbling and flaking, the cause is most likely surface level.

-Remember, when it comes to real leather sofas that last, what you’ll want is full-grain or top grain leather.
+Remember, when it comes to real leather sofas that last, what you want is full-grain or top grain leather.

 Pick a suitable leather for your household

-You may have come across terms such as coating, aniline, semi aniline in your own hunt for a leather sofa.
-What does it all mean?
+You may have come across terms such as coating, aniline and semi-aniline in your own hunt for a leather sofa.
+What do they all mean?

-Semi-aniline – Semi-aniline leather is leather whereby a thin protective coat is used on the surface of the leather.
+Semi-aniline leather has had a thin protective coat applied on the surface of the leather.
 This kind of leather is more resistant to stains and is generally a better choice for messy homes.